Ollama Herd vs Single Ollama Instance

 | Concurrent requests | Queued on one machine | Distributed across fleet |

-| Load balancing | None | 7-signal scoring (thermal, memory, queue, latency, affinity, availability, context) |
+| Load balancing | None | 8-signal scoring (thermal, memory, queue, latency, affinity, availability, context, session affinity) |

-| Failover | None — if it's down, it's down | Auto-retry on different node before first chunk |
+| Failover | None, if it's down, it's down | Auto-retry on different node before first chunk |

 | Model fallbacks | None | Client-specified backup models tried automatically |